You have questions, we’ve got answers!

 - The simple answer to this is - NO. There is a rumor being spread on the internet that the production of coconut palm sugar "sacrifices" the coconut fruit and that this is a negative and that consumers need to be warned of this.
 This is very misleading.

 - It is true that in order to collect the coconut flower blossom nectar, the source of coconut palm sugar, that the coconuts do not fruit.
 Yet, what the company spreading the rumor does not say is that, like any fruit tree, the coconut tree produces multiple flower blossoms and it is up the farmer to either allow the flower blossom to form into fruit, collect the nectar or a combination of both.
 Below is a picture that shows the multiple spears of coconut flower blossoms that the farmer can choose what to do with.

 - The question the company spreading the rumor does not ask is "why would the farmer prefer to collect flower blossom nectar than sell the coconut fruit"?
 The answer is because the farmer makes more money selling the coconut palm nectar than coconuts!

-- Farmer's are paid about $0.10 per coconut fruit; if they are lucky.
+- Farmer's are paid about $0.10 per coconut fruit.
 This coconut is purchased by middlemen and then sold at a higher price to the larger processors that make coconut water, coconut oil or coconut meat.
 The farmers receive no added value income when they sell just the coconut fruit, keeping them in poverty.

 - Coconut palm sugar production MUST be initially processed by the farmer, therefore bringing more value add to the farmer and the farmer making more money.